daniel1820815/daniel1820815.github.io/_drafts/cicd-part2.md

 {: style="text-align: justify" }

 The services communicate with each other through **networks**.
 They store and share persistent data into **volumes**.
-In our case, we do not need any specific networks because we are using the default Docker network for both services to ensure they can communicate.
-But we want to use defined volumes to store our GitLab data.
+In our case, we do not need any specific networks because we are using the Docker default network for both services to ensure they can communicate.
+By default, each container for a service joins the default network and is both reachable by other containers on that network, and discoverable by them at a hostname identical to the container name.

+{: style="text-align: justify" }

+But other than the networks we want to use defined volumes to store our GitLab data.
 Therefore we define the volumes as another top-level element with two entries used for GitLab configuration files as ```gitlab-config``` and GitLab data files as ```gitlab-data``` specifying to use the local volume driver of the system with ```driver: local```.
 Then the volumes need to be defined under the service using ```VOLUME:CONTAINER_PATH``` syntax.
 Additionally you could specify the access mode with ```VOLUME:CONTAINER_PATH:ACCESS_MODE``` using ```rw``` or ```ro``` for example, but the default value is read and write access which is fine for us.

 ```yaml
 services: